wireapp/redb-opfs/README.md

 # `redb-opfs`: Implements a `StorageBackend` which delegates to OPFS

-This allows compilation and deployment on `wasm32-unknown-unknown`.
+This allows deployment on `wasm32-unknown-unknown`.

 > [!WARNING]
 > The contents of this README are a statement of intent, not an accurate reflection of the current state of the project.